Common Research Weakness Enumeration (CRWE)

 • 2.2.3 Exclusion of Relevant Populations

-2.3 Confounding, Mediating, and Colliding Variables in Causal Inference
+chevron-right2.3 Confounding, Mediating, and Colliding Variables in Causal Inferencehashtag

 • 2.3.1 Inadequate Identification of Confounders, Mediators and Colliders